Unity-Technologies/ml-agents/docs/Installation.md

        alt="Linux Build Support"
        width="500" border="10" />
 </p>

-**NOTE:** In Unity 2018.4 it's on the bottom left and in Unity 2019.3 it's on the top left.
+**NOTE:** In Unity 2018.4 it's on the bottom right of the packages list, and in Unity 2019.3 it's on the top left of the packages list.

 Select `Add package from disk...` and navigate into the `com.unity.ml-agents` folder and select the `package.json` folder.